Travelgate/documentation/kb/account-settings/your-account/two-factor-authentication.md

 # Two-factor Authentication (2FA)

 :::warning Important
 Effective **September 10th, 2024**, our website will require 2FA for all users.
+If you want to activate it earlier, please request it through a ticket to our [Customer Care team](https://app.travelgate.com/tickets).
 :::

 ### What is the Two-factor Authentication?